robertn01/git-novice/_episodes/05-label-and-undo.md

 In general:

-*   **Reset** is most useful when that thing needs to be undone on your **local computer** (by overwriting your working spaces from your local repository).
-If it hasn’t been pushed to a remote repository, you can take things out of your local history before they get pushed.
-Reset can apply to individual files or whole commits. \
+*   **Reset** is complex and powerful; it will be covered in more detail in the Advanced section.
+Right now, we want to let you know it exists.
+Reset can apply to individual files or whole commits at different locations, possibly including staged spaces and repositories. \

-*   **Revert** is most useful when that thing needs to be undone in a **shared repository** (by making a new commit that specifically undoes what a previous commit did).
+*   **Revert** is usually a safer option, because it leaves more visibility into what was done.
+Revert is particularly useful when that thing needs to be undone in a **shared repository** (by making a new commit that specifically undoes what a previous commit did).
 This is important in shared spaces because someone else’s work may depend on a particular commit continuing to exist, even if it’s not the latest commit.
 (Sometimes the person who needs that past commit can be you!)
 There is no file-level revert; it only works with whole commits.

 **SECURITY NOTE: If the thing that needs to be undone involved putting a file containing a password into GitHub.com, the very first thing you should do is change that password on that system, before you do anything else.** (There’s no way for ordinary mortals to beat the speed of the bots looking for passwords on GitHub.com.)